-Apart from the controversy surrounding the health concerns of vaping, many vapers who responded to our survey reported more far-reaching impacts on their lives.
-For example, nearly 30% of vapers said their vaping has caused arguments within the last month.
-An additional 17% said they had vaping-related arguments, but not in the last 30 days.
+Apart from the health concerns of vaping, many vapers who responded to our survey reported far-reaching impacts on their lives.
+Nearly 30% said their vaping has caused arguments in the last month.
+An additional 17% said they had vaping-related arguments, though not within the last 30 days.
 Furthermore, according to our survey, the average vaper spends $171.47 per year on vaping-related products.

 Our survey found that most respondents (55%) are under the misconception that vaping will not impact their life insurance rates.
-However, we also found that men were 27% more likely to have this misconception than their female counterparts.
-This is somewhat ironic, given that in a previous survey, ValuePenguin has found that men are more likely to own a life insurance policy than women.
+Men were 27% more likely to have this misconception than women.
+This is somewhat surprising, given that in a previous survey, ValuePenguin found that men were more likely to own a life insurance policy than women.

 How vapers feel about health concerns surrounding vaping

-The demographic that is among the least concerned about the health risks of e-cigarettes make up a large portion of those who have reported lung injuries.
+The demographic that is the least concerned about the health risks of e-cigarettes make up a large portion of those with lung injuries.
 Recent CDC reports state that 70% of the victims of recent lung injuries are male.
-This is somewhat ironic, given that in our survey, men were 35% more likely to believe that health risks associated with vaping are exaggerated compared to their female counterparts.
+This is somewhat ironic, given that in our survey, men were 35% more likely to believe that health risks associated with vaping were exaggerated, compared to their female counterparts.

-Although 6 in 10 of those who used an e-cigarette within the last month believe vaping causes health problems, 59% think the benefits outweigh the costs.
+Although 6 in 10 who used an e-cigarette within the last month believe vaping causes health problems, 59% think the benefits outweigh the costs.
 Nearly 1 in 3 vapers said they'll continue doing so despite the reported illnesses and deaths.
-An additional 30% are trying to cut back but haven't yet, and 39% said the health concerns made them stop vaping altogether.
-Baby boomers who vape are most likely to say they'll continue doing so, in spite of reports of health concerns.
+An additional 30% are trying to cut back but haven't yet, and just 39% said health concerns made them stop vaping altogether.
+Baby boomers who vape are most likely to say they'll continue doing so, despite reports of health concerns.

 Men are more than twice as likely than women to have vaped in the past month

-Nearly 3 in 10 of our male respondents say they have vaped in the past month compared to only 14% of our female respondents.
+Nearly 3 in 10 of male respondents say they have vaped in the past month, compared to only 14% of females.
 A possible contributor to this discrepancy is that men are twice as likely as women to feel pressured to vape in a social setting.

 Why coronavirus should make you think twice about smoking